CaptainN/npdev-react-loadable/README.md

 ![React Loadable](http://thejameskyle.com/img/react-loadable-header.png)

-> A higher order component for loading components with dynamic imports.
-This is a WIP direct port from the original `react-loadable` project to Meteor.
+A higher order component for loading components with dynamic imports.
+This is a direct port from the original `react-loadable` project to Meteor.

+Meteor has a few different requirements for making this all work, and some incompatibilities with the original `react-loadable`.
+This fork addresses those issues, while also streamlining some of the APIs.
+The examples in this readme have also been updated for Meteor.

 ## Install